LikitaR/Search-Engine/README.md

 ## Techniques Used
 [back to top](#sections)

-- Scraping the site to get all the song and lyrics --> SiteSucker​
+- Scraping the site to get all the song and lyrics --> SiteSucker

 - Cleaning the data --> Spacy